-One can also learn from those people who have already interacted with those cultures, visited those countries and have picked up the relevant business and social etiquettes.
+Publications brought out by trade organizations, chambers of industry and commerce, etc. One can also learn from those people who have already interacted with those cultures, visited those countries and have picked up the relevant business and social etiquettes.
 One can look for a suitable guide or informant and learn whatever is essential from that person.
 In conclusion, it must be emphasized that business and social etiquettes are extremely relevant in the world of business.

 There is no such person as a good business person with bad etiquettes.
 Good communication skills should be accompanied by good business and social etiquettes, both inter-culturally and intra-culturally.
 Remember that you as an individual represent your business organization and also your country.